psu-arts-arch-3/art-203/unit-2/lesson-3/working-with-color.md

 Color is one of the most familiar elements of design, and while most people are familiar with mixing paints and choosing a colors for their living rooms, it's takes a lot of work to develop a robust color sense.
-Good designers choose colors that communicated complex associations and work in a variety of different contexts.
+Good designers choose colors that communicate complex associations and work in a variety of different contexts.
 As web designers, our job is somewhat simpler, because we're only concerned with using colors on screens—so let's take a quick look at how screens and computers deal with color.

 Humans perceive only a small section of of the light emitted by the sun, but if you've ever used a prism, you've observed how that light can be split into a rainbow of colors.
 Our eyes contain specialized cells—called cones—that are sensitive to specific wavelengths of light, which we perceive as different colors.

 ![](/assets/lesson-3/light-spectrum.png)

-Our eyes detect light primarily in terms of red, green, and blue \(a different type of cell is responsible for detecting light-dark values\) which our brains combine those colors to create millions of unique colors, and this is the same principle used by computer screens and televisions to emit light.
-In those cases, the process works backwards, starting with red, green, and blue \(RGB\) signals and using them to construct a final picture through emitted light.
+Our eyes detect color primarily in terms of red, green, and blue; our brains combine those colors to create millions of unique colors, and this is the same principle used by computer screens and televisions to emit light.
+In those cases, the process works backwards, starting with red, green, and blue \(**RGB**\) signals and using them to construct a final picture through emitted light.
 Here's an highly magnified image of a computer screen \(and [a fun video](https://www.youtube.com/watch?v=CEZApLSp3Ng)\), revealing individual pixels:

 ![](/assets/lesson-3/pixels.jpg)

-Each pixel is actually made of three lights \(red, green, and blue\), and in this image you can see how other colors can be created by color mixing.
+Notice that each pixel is actually made of three lights \(red, green, and blue\), and in this image you can see how other colors can be created by mixing colors.
 Red and blue make magenta... blue and green make cyan... and red and green make _YELLOW!?_

 Light does not follow the rules of color mixing you learned in painting class.
 In fact, there are two types of color mixing: